Dr. Mark’s personal Heartfelt Leadership story

 Score David 2, Goliath 0.
 And I think what got into David, may have gotten into me as in a little help from Above.

 I have been paying Mac’s love and kindness forward ever since, doing my best to stand up for, by and when needed to people, because like him I can’t allow good people to fall through the cracks.

 I didn’t realize how much the world did in fact need goodness and kindness at 35.
-I just tried to practice a little of it, one patient and one client at a time.
+I just tried to practice a little of it, one patient, one client and one conversation at a time.
 It took nearly thirty years longer to also realize that without heartfelt people and heartfelt leaders, the world can’t and won’t survive.

 And I didn’t realize until just recently, that I had in fact been visited by an “honest to God” real angel and what he meant when Mac said, “the world needs goodness and kindness and you deserve to be on this planet.”